 Research tells us that women often undervalue themselves and as a result we are uncomfortable asking for pay rises and we won’t go for that new job unless we’re sure we have all the necessary skills – where men will often go for it with the confidence that they will quickly skill-up on the job and will get by until then.

 Women are often so worried about how others perceive us that we overlook our successes and build up a flawed picture of our careers.

 I am no stranger to Imposter Syndrome but have learned a lot over the years on how to deal with and manage that fear.
 I have learned how to recognise and take pride in my achievements and I would love the opportunity to help you do the same.

 “Luck is what happens when preparation meets opportunity.” – Seneca

 Luck can play a role in your career, but normally it is because you have put yourself in the position to receive it, and it is how you take advantage of the opportunity that will determine if you succeed.

 There have been numerous occasions when I have considered myself lucky to have been in the "right place at the right time" or lucky to have known a certain individual who helped me in a career move.
 But the truth is these opportunities came to me because I helped to create them.

-I share these stories because I have had the same experiences and challenges as you through my career and have learned a lot from these.
-I want to use those experiences to help you in your career journey, help you overcome some of the challenges and obstacles and enable you to transform your career.
+I share these stories because I have had the same experiences and challenges as you through my career and have learned a lot from them.